Gunnar Assmy - Fotolia

+No compilation of edge computing basics is complete without edge computing benefits and challenges.
 Despite its benefits, edge computing can create complications that could leave centralized IT teams on edge.
 Six of these challenge areas are network bandwidth, distributed computing, latency, security, data backup and data accumulation, according to independent analyst John Fruehe.

 A common thread between these issues is traffic.
 Data traffic doesn't always follow a singular path, due to distributed applications and devices, and edge computing opens up another path in order to process data closer to its sources, Freuhe said.
-Disorganized traffic can lead to difficulties in developing security and compute models, and IT teams may need to reconfigure their networks to support edge computing capabilities.
+Disorganized traffic can lead to difficulties in developing security and compute models, and IT teams may need to reconfigure their networks to support basic edge computing capabilities.

 Dive further into these edge computing challenges.

-No universal, or one-size-fits-all, edge computing architecture currently exists, so IT teams shouldn't assume any architecture will work for their specific network.
-Including edge computing in future network planning can strongly affect the network's relationship to cloud computing as well, said David Jacobs of The Jacobs Group.
+No universal, or one-size-fits-all, basic edge computing architecture currently exists, so IT teams shouldn't assume any architecture will work for their specific network.
+Including edge computing basics in future network planning can strongly affect the network's relationship to cloud computing as well, said David Jacobs of The Jacobs Group.
 Edge computing could act as an alternative to or a complement of cloud computing for fewer data processing delays.